oznogon/gattaibushido-public/rules/02_pilots.md

 ### Schism: Lowering Team Harmony

 As the Pilots push themselves too hard and act against the spirit of the team, they can accrue points of **Schism** on their Harmony tracker.
-This usually comes as a result of **+Schism** damage events, most often as a result of striking wide during Throwdowns (see details on the +Schism microevent trigger on p.
+This usually comes as a result of **+Schism** damage events, most often as a result of striking Dissonant during Throwdowns (see details on the +Schism microevent trigger on p.
 XX).

 Buffer tokens can help mitigate Schism, but only on a limited scale.
 A Pilot may spend her own Buffers to prevent points of Schism that *she herself* caused, at the time they are accrued.
 Outside of a few special character Techs, Pilots cannot prevent Schism for each other.